 Here it is, our new single, “All Over and Under the Rhine“, a loping blues rock number featuring a chorus of doo wop, a fiery saxophone solo by Eric Patten and a climactic call and response with help of the soulful, smokey vocals of Kelly Young.

 And we looove the sexy Lautrec inspired cover art by Dylan Speeg.

 French Letters are back at it… Another year, another album.
 And one more chance to catch us playing live in our element.
 If you hadn’t noticed, the shows have slowed while our output has grown.
 Seattle music is grinding a rough transmission these days, and while we never struggle to express ourselves as a band, the venues and opportunities to do so have become limited around this rock roll town.

 While the scene we love seems to have dissolved around us this past year, we have been hard at work on a new record.
 A record that finds us as a unit in top fighting form.

 We are pleased to invite you to the release for the first single off of this album.
 It’s a little ditty people are wont to say, “It sounds like early Stones and Tom Waits, without trying to sound like either.”
 In our world, and in this uncertain time of local musical futures, that sounds like a compliment.

-In five tracks and one poem our new EP, “Here There Be Serpents“, presents the evolution of French Letters’ rock ‘n roll sound in a smart, swaggering Molotov cocktail of poetry, blues & Americana with take-no-prisoners guitar rock that is fun, dangerous and apologizes for nothing.
+Our new EP, “Here There Be Serpents“, is a smart, swaggering Molotov cocktail of poetry, blues & Americana with take-no-prisoners guitar rock, featuring incredible cover art by J. T. Dockery.

-Featuring incredible cover art by J. T. Dockery, physical copies and digital downloads of the album are available at www.frenchlettersbandcamp.com.
+Physical copies and digital downloads of the album are available at www.frenchlettersbandcamp.com.
 Click the bottom left hand corner of the picture to listen.